Efficient measurement of multiple ventricular assist device patient-reported outcomes: Creation of a 20-item profile from the MCS A-QOL study

 Abstract

 Background: Patient-reported outcome (PRO) measures of distinct concepts are often put together into patient profile assessments.
 When brief, profile assessments can decrease respondent burden and increase measure completion rates.
-In this report, we describe creation of five self-reported 4-item short forms and the MCS A-QOL 20-item profile to assess PROs specific to adjustment and health-related quality of life (HRQOL) among patients who undergo left ventricular assist device (LVAD) implantation.
+In this report, we describe the creation of 5 self-reported 4-item short forms and the Mechanical Circulatory Support: Measures of Adjustment and Quality of Life (MCS A-QOL) 20-item profile to assess PROs specific to adjustment and health-related quality of life (HRQOL) among patients who undergo left ventricular assist device (LVAD) implantation.

-Methods: Using a cross-sectional sample of patients (n=620) who underwent LVAD implantation at 12 U.S. sites or participated in the MyLVAD.com support group, we created five 4-item short forms: Satisfaction with Treatment, VAD Team Communication, Being Bothered by VAD Self-care and Limitations, Self-efficacy Regarding VAD self-care, and Stigma, which we combined into a 20-item Profile.
-Analyses included inter-correlations among measures, Cronbach's alpha (i.e., internal consistency reliability)/score-level-specific reliability, and construct validity.
+Methods: Using a cross-sectional sample of patients (n = 620) who underwent LVAD implantation at 12 U.S. sites or participated in the MyLVAD.com support group, we created 5 4-item short forms: Satisfaction with Treatment, ventricular assist device (VAD) Team Communication, Being Bothered by VAD Self-care and Limitations, Self-efficacy Regarding VAD self-care, and Stigma, which we combined into a 20-item profile.
+Analyses included intercorrelations among measures, Cronbach's alpha (i.e., internal consistency reliability)/score-level-specific reliability, and construct validity.

-Results: The 620 patients were mean age=57 years, 78% male, 70% white, and 56% on destination therapy LVADs.
-Inter-correlations among the five 4-item measures were low to moderate (<0.50), indicating they are associated yet largely distinct, and correlations with calibrated measures and 6-item short forms were >0.76, indicating their ability to reflect full-item bank scores.
-Internal consistency reliability for the five 4-item short forms ranged from acceptable (≥0.70) to good (≥0.80).
+Results: The 620 patients were mean age = 57 years, 78% male, 70% White, and 56% on destination therapy LVADs.
+Intercorrelations among the 5 4-item measures were low to moderate (≤0.50), indicating they are associated yet largely distinct, and correlations with calibrated measures and 6-item short forms were ≥0.76, indicating their ability to reflect full-item bank scores.
+Internal consistency reliability for the 5 4-item short forms ranged from acceptable (≥0.70) to good (≥0.80).
 Construct validity was demonstrated for these measures.

-Conclusions: Our five 4-item short forms are reliable and valid and may be used individually or together as a 20-item Profile to assess adjustment and HRQOL in patients who undergo LVAD implantation.
+Conclusions: Our 5 4-item short forms are reliable and valid and may be used individually or together as a 20-item profile to assess adjustment and HRQOL in patients who undergo LVAD implantation.